UC3MSocialRobots/maggie_drivers/README.md

 ## CONTENT

-- `ir_drivers`: a ROS package with the interface and the wrapper for the IR controller device.
+- `maggie_ir_drivers`: a ROS package with the interface and the wrapper for the IR controller device.
 Also contains a mock (see gmock) to simulate the behavior of the physical device.
-- `labjack_drivers`: a ROS package with the interface and the wrapper for the labjack device.
+- `maggie_labjack_drivers`: a ROS package with the interface and the wrapper for the labjack device.
 Also contains a mock (see gmock) to simulate the behavior of the physical device.
 - `maggie_drivers`: a ROS metapackage.
-- `motor_drivers`: a ROS package with the interface and the drivers for the motors device.
+- `maggie_motor_drivers`: a ROS package with the interface and the drivers for the motors device.
-- `rfid_drivers`: a ROS package with the interface and the wrapper for the RFID device.
+- `maggie_rfid_drivers`: a ROS package with the interface and the wrapper for the RFID device.
-- `serial_comm_drivers`: a ROS package with the interface and the drivers for the servomotors device, implemented for the serial communication.
+- `maggie_serial_comm_drivers`: a ROS package with the interface and the drivers for the servomotors device, implemented for the serial communication.
 Also contains a mock (see gmock) to simulate the behavior of the physical device.

 ## LICENSE